stephenhensley/DaisyActionTest/README.md

 The `DoozyX/clang-format-lint-action@v0.11` action's exclude data can be edited to ignore additional folders that should not be linted (i.e. third party libraries, resource folders, etc.)

 The only differnce between style.yml and fix_style.yml is the distinction that the latter will run clang-format action with the `inplace` attribute set to True (equivalent to running clang-format with the `-i` flag.), and then add, commit, and push those changes.

+There is no sequencing built into this repo yet.
+So if the fix style script needs to fix things it will likely still cause the normal style check to fail.
+The next push will pass for both tests.

+There are ways to work around this, but realisitcally it doesn't seem like both of these need to

+### Testing Style Locally

+This requires that you clang-format and python installed. as it uses the local/run-clang-format.py script.

+You can run a style check by running:

+`./local/run-clang-format.py -r examples/`

+A fix-style script will be added here as well.

+There is a way to test the actual same action, but it requires setting up docker on your local machine, which is a bit outside of the scope of this project.

 ## Documentation